 Environmental Monitoring

 While cleanroom validations and certifications are snapshots in time, environmental monitoring (EM) studies work to understand potential sources of contamination on an ongoing basis.
 Typically, environmental monitoring testing procedures are conducted daily for critical zones and weekly for less critical areas, trending microbial and particulate content over time.
-Infinity Laboratories supports pharmaceutical and medical device manufacturers and compounders, ensuring compliance with all FDA, USP, ISO 13485, and ISO 14698 requirements.
+Infinity Laboratories supports pharmaceutical and medical device manufacturers, ensuring compliance with all FDA, USP, ISO 13485, and ISO 14698 requirements.

 Environmental Monitoring Program Design